Biden administration seeks to speed some asylum cases with new immigration docket

 - Oops!Something went wrong.Please try again later.

-WASHINGTON — The Biden administration started a new system Friday to hasten asylum claims for single adults.
+WASHINGTON — The Biden administration started a new system Friday to hasten asylum claims for single adults, administration officials said Thursday.

 The U.S. Department of Homeland Security and U.S. Department of Justice launched a new expedited docket for migrants who arrive alone at ports of entry and turn themselves in to border authorities, senior administration officials said on a call with reporters previewing the changes.